-Before the rainbow flag, many gay rights activists and groups used the Greek lambda as an LGBT+ symbol.
+Before the Rainbow Flag, many gay rights activists and groups used the Greek lambda as an LGBTQ+ symbol.
 It’s the symbol of the Gay Activist Alliance, who say the meaning of the symbol in chemistry means, “a complete exchange of energy–that moment or span of time witness to absolute activity.”
 The historical symbol is used to represent finding harmony and equality.
 Lambda Legal and the Lambda Literary Foundation took inspiration from this symbol and used it in their organisations’ names.

-6. The oldest surviving LGBT+ organisation is in the Netherlands.
+6. The oldest surviving LGBTQ+ organisation is in the Netherlands.

 In 1946, the Center for Culture and Leisure (COC) was founded in Amsterdam.
 The centre used the name as a cover up for its real purpose.
 It was one of the first places where LGBTQ+ people could meet.
 The organisation is still active in Eindhoven.

-8. There was a micronation of LGBT+ people called the Gay and Lesbian Kingdom of the Coral Sea Islands.
+7. There was a micro-nation of LGBTQ+ people called the Gay and Lesbian Kingdom of the Coral Sea Islands.

 The idea for the gay nation was introduced during Brisbane Gay and Lesbian Pride Festival in 2003.
-In 2004, after the Australian government refused to legalise same-sex marriage, a group of LGBT+ activists went through with the idea.
+In 2004, after the Australian government refused to legalise same-sex marriage, a group of LGBTQ+ activists went through with the idea.
 The Gay and Lesbian Kingdom of the Coral Sea Islands, or the Gay Kingdom of the Coral Sea, for short, was founded on Australia’s external overseas Territory of the Coral Sea Islands near the Great Barrier Reef.
 They declared war on Australia on September 13, 2004.
 Self-proclaimed Emperor Dale declared that the kingdom was to be dissolved after Australia legalised same-sex marriage in 2017.

 As you go through the rest of the month and the year, bring these Pride facts with you.
 Don’t be afraid to share your new found knowledge with other community members!

 © 2018 GCN (Gay Community News).
 All rights reserved.